Parallel Algorithms Research Lab, IT4Innovations

 MCSIMUL

-MCSIMUL has been developed VSB - Technical University of Ostrava, Czech Republic.
-The program package has been developed for classical Monte Carlo simulations of water molecules complexes (pure and doped) at canonical (NVT) and isobaric-isothermal (NPT) statistical ensemble.
+MCSIMUL has been developed at VSB - Technical University of Ostrava, Czech Republic.
+The program package is intended for classical Monte Carlo simulations of selected systems (like pure and/or doped water and mercury clusters) at canonical (NVT) and isobaric-isothermal (NPT) statistical ensembles.
 Different interaction models (rigid or flexible molecules, polarizable molecules) and different admixtures (rare gas atoms, methane molecule) are implemented.
-Code is written in Fortran 90 and is parallelized using MPI protocol, when each system at particular temperature and pressure may by simulated on each own core.
-Parallel tempering exchanging configurations and information between different systems is ensured using MPI send/receive procedures.
+Codes are written in Fortran 90 and are parallelized using an MPI protocol where each system (at particular temperature and pressure may) by simulated on each own core.
+Parallel tempering swaps are implemented and information between different systems is ensured using MPI send/receive procedures.

-A detailed description of MCSIMUL and its usage is available from the developers by request.
+A detailed description of the code and its usage is available from the developers by request.
 Please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Authors: